orisai/object-mapper/docs/README.md

 We can make all fields optional.
 This is useful for partial updates, like PATCH requests in REST APIs.
 Only changed fields are sent, and we have to check which ones are available with reflection.

-Unlike with default mode, mapped object are not auto-initialized as described under [mapped object rule](#mappedobject-rule).
-At least empty array (`[]`) should be sent to initialize them.

 Even default values, when not sent, are not initialized - they are unset before assigning sent data.